khugg/ViviFolio/README.md

 - [Contributing](#contributing)

 ## Introduction
-My name is Viviane Huguette and I'm an IT technician by profession who wants to learn more about the Cloud.
-Through this portfolio, I will share my various achievements and projects in the field cloud engineering.
+My name is Viviane Huguette and I'm an IT technician by profession who wants to learn more about Data Analysis.
+Through this portfolio, I will share my various achievements and projects in the field Data Analysis.

 ## Social Links